 Upload the arm’s scan on our platform and generate the cast in less than fifteen minutes.

 The brace is sent in less than ten days and can be worn immediately.

-Our Patient-Specific Anatomical Braces (PSAB) are precision-engineered to match each individual’s distinct body structure, providing unparalleled limb stabilization.
+Our Patient-Specific Anatomical Braces (PSAB) are tailored to fit each person’s unique body shape, offering effective limb stabilisation.

 Latest News from Swibrace